 F-35B fighter jet crashes near Albuquerque International Sunport

-ALBUQUERQUE, N.M. — Crews responded to a military aircraft crash near University and Rio Bravo Tuesday afternoon.
+ALBUQUERQUE, N.M. — Crews responded to an Air Force fighter jet crash near University and Rio Bravo Tuesday afternoon.

-Lockheed Martin has confirmed a F-35B crashed off the airfield on the south side of the Albuquerque International Sunport after a refueling stop at Kirtland Air Force Base.
+Lockheed Martin confirmed a F-35B fighter jet crashed just south of the Albuquerque International Sunport after a refueling stop at Kirtland Air Force Base.
 It was traveling from Fort Worth, Texas to Edwards Air Force Base in California.

+The pilot – who ejected before impact – is recovering at UNM Hospital.

+The fighter jet crashed and burst into flames just before 2 p.m.
+Tuesday.
+Albuquerque Fire Rescue and Bernalillo County firefighters battled the fire, but they needed help from Kirtland Air Force Base.

 UPDATE: Area of Rio Bravo & University will be closed and drivers should avoid area for next 24 hrs.— ABQ Sunport (@ABQSunport) May 28, 2024